sfc-gh-boconnor/government_hackathon/README.md

 >The Gas provider needs to download [**this**](https://assets.publishing.service.gov.uk/media/65b10088160765001118f7bd/Postcode_level_gas_2022.csv)

+- Choose Postcode level all domestic meters electricity 2022

 >The Electric provider needs to download [**this**](https://assets.publishing.service.gov.uk/media/65b0d1c2f2718c0014fb1be5/Postcode_level_all_meters_electricity_2022.csv)

+- Choose postcode level domestic gas 2022

-- Once you have downloaded your designated CSV file, switch back to your existing snowflake notebook and within the data pane, click on the 3 dots on the side of the **DATA** schema to Load data
+- Once you have downloaded your designated CSV file, switch back to the home page in Snowflake by clicking on the house.

+**Ingest the Data**

+Click on **Data** and select the database **policy_change_simulator_streamlit**

+Select the schema **Data** then on the top right hand corner, navigate and select **Create Table from File**

     ![load_data](assets/image-16.png)